henryhchchc/SUSTechLambda/Openning report and pre/proposal.md

 - **Publish Scripts(P2)**:

-  As a script designer, I want to publish the scripts,
+  As a script designer, I want to publish the scripts.
   1. I open my scripts page
   2. I see scripts I wrote before
   3. I write the description and readme
   4. I click the bottom "publish" to publish the script.
 - **Execute Scripts for testing (P3)**:

     As a script designer, I want to execute the script for testing.
   1. I open my scripts page
   2. I enter the debug mode.
   3. I see a terminal and use Unix command to run and debug the scripts.